Candida o. Monila albicans Anhängsel

 The proving shows connections with allergic asthma and polyarticular arthritis.

-Candida and the Sycotic Diathesis close correlation between Candida in potency and Thuj. + Med.
+close correlation between Candida in potency and Thuj. + Med.
 (Julian)

-Candida is morphologically closer to Treponema pallidum (syphilis) than Neisseria gonorrhœa (gonorrhœa), and as saprophytic fungi flourish in decaying organic matter,
+Candida is morphologically closer to Treponema pallidum (syphilis) than Neisseria gonorrhœa (gonorrhœa), and as saprophytic fungi flourish in decaying organic matter, this points also to the syphilitic diathesis.

-Candii an apparently close association with conditions involving some degree of compromise to the proper functioning of the immune system in affected individuals,
+Candidiasis has an apparently close association with conditions involving some degree of compromise to the proper functioning of the immune system in affected individuals, most frequently of iatrogenic origin.
+Self-help regimes: bodily cleanliness/diet/dietary supplementation/Lactobacillus acidophilus.

-Features: Commonly found as an endogenous inhabitant in alimentary tract/mucocutaneous regions of the body, “where it lives in a delicate competitive balance with bacteria and other microflora of the digestive tract”.
+Features: Commonly found as an endogenous inhabitant in alimentary tract/mucocutaneous regions of the body, “where it lives in a delicate competitive balance with bacteria and

 Endogenous organism in humans/animals/has been isolated from the faeces of animals (swine)